 World Day of Prayer for Vocations

-This year marks the 60th Anniversary of the World Day of Prayer for Vocations on April 30, 2023.
-Every year it falls on Good Shepherd Sunday.
-We see in Jesus, the Good shepherd, the heart of every calling.
+Every year the World Day of Prayer for Vocations falls on the Fourth Sunday in Easter time - Good Shepherd Sunday.
+We see in Jesus, the Good Shepherd, the heart of every calling.
 Everyone is called, and everyone has a vocation in the Church.

-The purpose of World Day of Prayer for Vocations is to publicly fulfil the Lord's instruction to, "Pray the Lord of the harvest to send laborers into his harvest" (Mt 9:38; Lk 10:2).
+The purpose of World Day of Prayer for Vocations is to publicly fulfil the Lord's instruction to, "Pray the Lord of the harvest to send labourers into his harvest" (Mt 9:38; Lk 10:2).

 “No vocation is born of itself or lives for itself.
 A vocation flows from the heart of God and blossoms in the good soil of faithful people.”
 Pope Francis.